5l1v3r1/learning_for_oscp/basics/dns/whatdnsis.md

 The second block started with 'infosecinstitute.com.' shows the list of authoritative name servers for infosecinstitute.com.

-And at last, we can get the list of authoritative nameservers for infosecinstitute.com.
-Now we need to
+And at last, we can see that the ip-address for infosecinstitute.com is 104.199.119.187
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk4OTAwNjIwMSwxNDg3MzQ0NjE0LDE3ND
+eyJoaXN0b3J5IjpbLTEzMzc4MjQ4NzYsMTQ4NzM0NDYxNCwxNz
-Q1NzY1MywyMDM3NzM2MzQwLDcyMjExNDM0Niw2MDkyODI1OTMs
+Q0NTc2NTMsMjAzNzczNjM0MCw3MjIxMTQzNDYsNjA5MjgyNTkz
-NzEzODExNDgzLC0xNjkyMzc3MTQsMzU2OTA2MjksODg4MTI2Mz
+LDcxMzgxMTQ4MywtMTY5MjM3NzE0LDM1NjkwNjI5LDg4ODEyNj
-A0LDQzMjc3MDg5OCw0MDc0ODIxNDgsLTIwODg3NDY2MTJdfQ==
+MwNCw0MzI3NzA4OTgsNDA3NDgyMTQ4LC0yMDg4NzQ2NjEyXX0=

 -->